kubevela/kubevela.github.io/docs/end-user/components/kustomize.md

 Let's take the YAML folder component from the OSS bucket registry as an example to explain the usage.
 In the `Application` this time, I hope to deliver a component named bucket-comp.
 The deployment file corresponding to the component is stored in the cloud storage OSS bucket, and the corresponding bucket name is definition-registry. `kustomize.yaml` comes from this address of oss-cn-beijing.aliyuncs.com and the path is `./app/prod/`.

-1. (Opentional) If your OSS bucket needs identity verification, create a Secret:
+1. (Optional) If your OSS bucket needs identity verification, create a Secret:

 ```shell
 $ kubectl create secret generic bucket-secret --from-literal=accesskey=<your-ak> --from-literal=secretkey=<your-sk>